-Third parties may perceive reputational risk for doing business with us as a company involved in the medical cannabis business.
+Third parties may perceive reputational risk for doing business with us as a company involved in the development and marketing of cannabinoid-based treatments.

-The parties with which the Corporation does business may perceive that they are exposed to reputational risk as a result of the Corporation's medical cannabis business activities.
+The parties with which the Corporation does business may perceive that they are exposed to reputational risk as a result of the Corporation's cannabinoid-related activities.
 This may impact the Corporation's ability to retain current partners, such as its banking relationship, or source future partners as required for growth or future expansion in Canada or internationally.
 Failure to establish or maintain business relationships could have a material adverse effect on the Corporation.

-Our relationships with healthcare providers, patients and third-party payors will be subject to applicable antikickback, fraud and abuse, and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm, and diminished profits and future earnings
+Our relationships with healthcare providers, patients and third-party payors will be subject to applicable antikickback, fraud and abuse, and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm, and diminished profits and future earnings.